Warbo/nix-eval/README.md

     - If the dependencies of two packages conflict, evaluation will fail.
  - Language extensions aren't handled yet.
 I'll add them as and when the need arises.
+ - As with any kind of `eval`, there is absolutely no security.
+Do not pass potentially-malicious user input to this library.